loyjoy/academy/experiences/variables/functions.md

     To check out all possible values, check out a ![documentation of the language codes](https://www.w3schools.com/tags/ref_language_codes.asp).

   ### ConvertTimestamptMSToDateTime
-    You can use this function to convert a timestamp into a Date.
+    You can use this function to convert a timestamp into a formatted Date.
     It started on 1.
 January 1970, 00:00.
     You need the following arguments:
     argument1: Timestamp - the number of seconds since 1970